Jermaine0Forbes/Jasmine-Testing/readme.md

   })

-  // this spec, runs an assertion of the isCat property to return true it("is actually a cat", function(){
+  // this spec, runs an assertion that the isCat property  is to return true it("is actually a cat", function(){
         expect(cat.isCat).toBe(true);
   });